top of page

 • Safe storage of damaged or swollen batteries

-• Proper charging practices• Identification of end-of-life batteries
+• Identification of end-of-life batteries

 • Approved recycling or disposal procedures